 EU regulations that kill people Sept.
 12 p.8

 Solar storms Sept.
 4 p.
 13

 Stranger yet, I am part of an art installation.

 More conventionally, here is me giving a public lecture about what we do, and here I talk to the Palo Alto Insitute about evolution-proofing pharmaceuticals.
 Here I am teaching on a CME course on Evolutionary Medicine.
 Here I try to explain to New Zealanders why we do what we do.
 Here and here I talk to colleagues about my teaching, with further ruminations here and here.
-You can see me and my CIDD colleagues in MOOC action on the Coursera platform.
-If you don't want to sign up (and why wouldn't you?), you can see an example video here.
+You can see an example of me in MOOC action here.